CMSgov/dpc-static-site/src/_pages/api-documentation/export-data/patient-everything.md

 ## Requesting data using `_since` with the /Patient endpoint

-Request data synchronously for an individual patient using the `_since` parameter within the `/Patient/{id}/$everything` endpoint.
+Request data synchronously for an individual patient using the `_since` parameter within the `/Patient/{ID}/$everything` endpoint.

 This operation will return all data for the specified patient since the selected date: May 13, 2021.
-Notice that we are seeking data from the `/Patient/{id}/$everything` endpoint.
+Notice that we are seeking data from the `/Patient/{ID}/$everything` endpoint.
 This is a synchronous request for an individual patient referenced by the internal ID (UUID) and would behave differently if it was made from the /Group endpoint as data is returned immediately.

+### Successful request

-If the request was successful, a 200 Success response code will be returned and the response will not include a Content-Location header.
+If the request was successful, a `200 Success` response code will be returned and the response will not include a Content-Location header.
 Instead, it contains the data in the body of the response.

 {% capture snippet %}
 GET /api/v1/Patient/{PATIENT_ID}/$everything?_since=2020-02-13T08:00:00.000-05:00
 {% endcapture %}
 {% include copy_snippet.html code=snippet language="shell" %}

-### Request headers
+**Request headers**

 {% capture snippet %}
 Authorization: Bearer {ACCESS_TOKEN}